laavanya-wln/Teeth-Segmentation/README.md

 The goal of this project is to write an algorithm that is capable of segmenting the 8 incisors automatically using a model based approach.

+The description of the algorithm and the results have been collated in the Report.pdf file.